DejanSandic/use-emitter/README.md

 import { EmitterProvider } from 'use-emitter';

-// import some kind of event emitter and import EventEmitter from 'events';
+// import some kind of event emitter import EventEmitter from 'events';
 const myEmitter = new EventEmitter();